 The VR counselor must contact customers who are no-shows for a scheduled appointment with a psychiatrist, social worker, licensed professional counselor, or psychologist to discuss the missed appointment and the importance of keeping future appointments.
 The VR counselor must document this contact as a counseling and guidance case note in RHW.

+C-804-4: Psychological Consultants

+Regional psychological consultant’s responsibilities include:

+Provide updates on DSM-5 diagnoses and new treatment modalities for behavioral health conditions within the region when requested by state office Program Specialist for Behavioral Health.

+Provide technical assistance to peer psychologist within their assigned region.

+For additional duties and responsibilities please see VRSM B-101-7: Consultants.

 …